Category Archives: Uncategorized

 Graphs are made up of ‘nodes’ and ‘edges’.
 A node represents a ‘thing’ and an edge represents a connection between two ‘things’.
 The ‘thing’ in question might be a tangible object, such as an instance of an article, or a concept such as a subject area.
 A node can have properties (e.g. title, publication date).
 An edge can have a type, for example to indicate what kind of relationship the edge represents.

 The takeaway there are many spokes on the cultural wheel, in a business today, encompassing business acumen, technology acumen and information relationships and raw data knowledge and while they are all equally critical to success, the absolute critical step is that the logical business model defined as the Information Value Chain is maintained and enhanced.

 It is a given that all business desire to lower cost and gain insight into information, it is imperative that a business maintain and improve their ability to provide accurate information that can be audited and traceable and navigate the Information Value Chain Data Science can only be achieved after a business fully understand their existing Information Architecture and strive to maintain it.

-Note as I stated above an Information Architecture is not your Enterprise Architecture.
-Information architecture is the structural design of shared information environments; the art and science of organizing and labelling websites, intranets, online communities and software to support usability and findability; and an emerging community of practice focused on bringing principles of design, architecture and information science to the digital landscape.
+Note as I stated above an Information Architecture is not your Enterprise Architecture or even Data Architecture Information Relationships it is the hierarchical design of shared information environments; the art and science of organizing and labelling gGossary terms, transactions to support usability and findability; in an emerging community of practice focused on bringing principles of design, architecture and information science to the digital landscape.
 Typically, it involves a model or concept of information that is used and applied to activities which require explicit details of complex information systems.

 In essence, a business needs a Rosetta stone in order translate past, current and future results.